Google launches a lightweight ‘Gmail Go’ app for Android

 gmail go 1

-However, some early adopters have pointed out that scrolling on Gmail Go is a much more choppy experience than on the standard Gmail.
-But overall, there doesn’t seem to be too many noticeable differences between the two apps, in terms of feature set.
+Some early adopters have pointed out that scrolling on Gmail Go is a much more choppy experience than on the standard Gmail.
+It also syncs fewer days of emails and attachments to use less bandwidth.

+But overall, there are not many noticeable differences between Gmail and Gmail Go, in terms of feature set.

 That’s not always the case with the Go-branded apps.
 For example, YouTube Go has several unique features, like the ability to download videos for offline viewing, and sharing videos with friends nearby, for example.
+In Gmail Go’s case, however, it’s only been designed to meet the size and memory requirements of Android Go.

+But we have learned why Google didn’t announce Gmail Go: the app is not going to be available to all users.
+Instead, Gmail Go will only be available to install from the Play Store, and for update purposes, on devices that already have Gmail Go pre-installed.
+For now, that means only Android O Go edition devices will have the ability to use the app.

+If those users prefer, they can choose to install the regular Gmail app, too, and use both side-by-side.

 Gmail Go is joining a growing list of Go edition apps, including YouTube Go, Files Go, Google Go, Google Maps Go, Google and Assistant Go.